elcobenoz/go-rod.github.io/get-started/README.md

 But when developing an automation task we usually care more about the ease of debugging.
 Rod provides a lot of solutions to help you debug the code.

 Let's create a ".rod" config file under the current working directory.
+Note: the name of the file should be called ".rod" only, not "(anything else).rod".
 The content is:

 ```txt
 show